 As you get more comfortable with meditating, you’ll enjoy the feeling of awareness and calm.

 Here’s your next challenge: slowly increase the time by a minute or two for a week.
 Increase it only 3 times per week if you don’t feel ready to increase it all 7 days.

 If increasing the time doesn’t work for you, go back to 5 minutes per day.
 A short time is better than none.

 What’s an optimal length of time to meditate?
 The research I found says it’s a personal choice.
 If it feels to long, it probably is.
 My goal is 20 minutes per day, but I’m not consistently there yet.

 Just remember, the important thing is that you have a regular, daily meditation routine.
 Start small, work your way up to what feels right, and enJOY!

 Challenges are part of life.
 It’s what you choose to do with the challenges that moves you forward.

 Need help?
 If growing your calm (releasing stress and overcoming obstacles) and joy is something you need help growing, please reach out to me for support.
-As a Joy Coach, I’d love to help you find the clarity, confidence, and courage to grow into the best version of you.
+You find out what it’s like to work with me as you coach.

 PIN FOR LATER (Sharing is Caring!)